husnaiqbal/Portfolio/Alumni Donation Analysis/README.md

-🎓 Alumni Donation Prediction & Insight Generation
+🎓 Alumni Donation Prediction and Insights

 This project explores what drives alumni to donate and how much they contribute.
 I worked with two datasets:

-DONATED — whether an alumnus donated in 2023 (Yes/No)
+- DONATED — whether an alumnus donated in 2023 (Yes/No)

-CASH — log-transformed total cash donated
+- CASH — log-transformed total cash donated

 Using random forest models and DALEX explainers, I aimed to both predict alumni behavior and interpret the "why" behind each prediction.

 🧠 Key Goals

 Predict the likelihood of donation and amount donated

 Understand which features influence those outcomes the most

 🔍 What I Did

 Built random forest models to predict donation behavior

 Used DALEX to generate: